 Climbing Weissmies (4023 m) is hard regardless of which of the two normal routes you take.
 For both routes, the reason is the altitude, of course, and for the north route, you have a huge glacier in addition to that.

 From a geological perspective, this could be understood as a border between the European and African continental plates, with the Italian peninsula moving northward for about 1 cm per year, creating the Alps in the process.
 Within this page, I provide some essential information about Weissmies and about one climbing route (from the south side).

 Normal routes to Weismiess

-There are two main climbing routes to the summit, the northwest approach (with the starting point in Saas Grund), and the southeast one with the starting point either in Saas Almagell or in Zwischbergen.
+There are two main climbing routes to the summit, the northwest approach (with the starting point in Saas Grund), and the southeast one with the starting points either in Saas Almagell which I followed or in Zwischbergen.

 The northwest route is a typical glacier approach through huge crevasses and everything that comes with it.
-I did not pass it, though I was inspecting it from a close distance while I was climbing the nearby Lagginhorn mountain (4010) a few days earlier.
+I did not climb from that side, though I was inspecting it from a close distance while I was climbing the nearby Lagginhorn mountain (4010 m) a few days earlier.

 The approach from the southeast is mostly snow-free in the summertime up to about 3940 m, and it is without any cable car lines.

-The lower part of the route from Saas Almagell village is through a pleasant pine forest, and it passes the Almagelleralp hotel ar around 2200 m.
-After passing it you should follow the signs towards the Almageller hut (at 2894 m).
+The lower part of the route from Saas Almagell village is through a pleasant pine forest, and it passes the Almagelleralp hotel at around 2200 m of elevation.
+After passing it, you should follow the signs towards the Almageller hut (at 2894 m), see the picture below.
 From the village to the hut you will need about 3.5 hours.

 At around 3950 m, you will be again on snow and the direction is obvious, towards the north-east with the summit in sight all the time.

 Along this route, the mountain can be climbed directly from the village in around 8 hours.
 Sleeping at the Almageller hut is a good alternative, it is a pleasant place with running water in the toilet.
-Some people camp in the rock below the Zwischbergen pass on its west side.
+I have seen some people camp in the rock below the Zwischbergen pass on its west side.